 With the worst of winter behind you, it's time to get out and plan a spring camping trip.
 Unfortunately, this in-between season is often temperamental with bouts of cold weather and a lot of rain.

 This doesn't mean you can't enjoy a camping trip, however.
-When you plan accordingly, this can be a refreshing way to welcome the first rays of springtime sunshine.
+When you plan accordingly and pack the proper camping gear, this can be a refreshing way to welcome the first rays of springtime sunshine.

 Prepare for Rain

 Spring weather is finicky: even if the weather report and Farmer's Almanac say it will be a clear weekend, plan for rain.
 Protect your campsite, and everything in it, with the proper rain gear.

 Tarp: Bring a tarp and tie it above your campsite between trees.
 Cover key areas like the kitchen, the fire pit and wood pile.
 Be sure to angle it down so rainwater can run off the sides.

 Pop up shelter: If you don't have a tarp, a pop up shelter will also keep rain out.
 Put the rain flaps on to keep wind from blowing rain inside.

 Rainfly: A warm bed is necessary, especially on cold spring nights.
 A rainfly will keep water out, so you have a dry place to sleep.
 Look for a tent with a full rainfly, as opposed to partial, which will provide more coverage.